ice-wzl/inumaki/README.md

 inumaki -i 10.0.0.1 -p 9999 -s <shell>
 inumaki -i $ip -p $port -s <shell>
 ```
 As stated before, this script is ever growing, so, more shells are surely on their way once I get the time to incorporate them in.
-To list the *currently compatible* shells, run the script with `--list-shells`:
+To list the *currently compatible* shells, run the script with `-l or --list-shells`:
 ```
 inumaki --list-shells